Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 tag-prefix Optional A known prefix used to filter release tags.
 For matching tags, this prefix is stripped before attempting to parse the version.
 Default: ""

 version-template Optional The template to use when calculating the next version number for the release.
 Useful for projects that don't use semantic versioning.
-Default: "$MAJOR.$MINOR.$PATCH"
+Default: "$MAJOR.$MINOR.$PATCH$PRERELEASE"

 change-template Optional The template to use for each merged pull request.
 Use change template variables to insert values.
 Default: "* $TITLE (#$NUMBER) @$AUTHOR".